dotintent/FlutterBleLib/README.md

 # FlutterBleLib

-A library for your all your Bluetooth Low Energy needs in Flutter.
+A library for all your Bluetooth Low Energy needs in Flutter.
 Internally utilises Polidea's [MultiPlatformBleAdapter](https://github.com/Polidea/MultiPlatformBleAdapter), which runs on [RxAndroidBle](https://github.com/Polidea/RxAndroidBle) and [RxBluetoothKit](https://github.com/Polidea/RxBluetoothKit).

 ## BLE Simulator
 Along with the library there is [BLE Simulator](https://github.com/Polidea/blemulator_flutter) released.

+## Usage
+To use this plugin, add `flutter_ble_lib` as a [dependency in your pubspec.yaml file](https://pub.dev/packages/flutter_ble_lib#-installing-tab-).

 ## Overview
 The library is organised around a few base entities, which are: